georgedashen/DualNetGO/README.md

 # Best masks: BP [3,5,6], MF [3,4,6], CC [0,2]
 ```

-If different results are produced, try to use the annotation file `human_annot.mat` in the `data` folder to replace that downloaded from zenodo, as the two files contain same sets of proteins but in different orders.
-Different results can be produced on a different environment, for example results from RTX 4090 and A100 can be differents from those from RTX 3090 in this study.
-In this case, one can try different combinations of hyperparameters (`step1_iter`, `step2_iter`, `max_feat_select`) to get close results.
+If different results are produced, please use the annotation file `human_annot.mat` in the `data` folder to replace that downloaded from zenodo, as the two files contain the same sets of proteins but in different orders.
+Different results can be produced on a different environment, for example results from RTX 4090 and A100 can be different from those from RTX 3090 in this study.
+In this case, one can try different combinations of hyperparameters (`step1_iter`, `step2_iter`, `max_feat_select`) to get results closer to the reported ones.

 For reproducing the results of mouse reported in the paper: